Skip to main content

 What is wrong with Track & Trace?

-This self-imposed barrier to trade introduces a significant competitive disadvantage for the many smaller and mid-sized companies manufacturing in the EU, compared to multinationals that operate globally.
-Whilst the 2014 Tobacco Product Directive clearly mandated that UI marking only apply to products placed on the EU market, the European Commission extended this requirement via the Implementing Regulation.
-By doing so, the European Commission not only overstepped its mandate, but also created a barrier to trade penalising its “own” companies.
-Only after adoption it recognised this as an issue that needs to be addressed.
-More than two years after the implementation of the system, the European Commission has still not solved it.
+This self-imposed barrier to trade creates a significant competitive disadvantage for many smaller and mid-sized companies manufacturing in the EU compared to multinationals that operate globally.
+Whilst the 2014 Tobacco Product Directive clearly mandated that UI marking only applies to products placed on the EU market, the European Commission extended this requirement via the Implementing Regulation.
+By doing so, the European Commission not only overstepped its mandate but also created a trade barrier, penalising its “own” companies.
+Only after adoption was it recognised as an issue that needs to be addressed.
+More than two years after the system’s implementation, the European Commission has still not solved it.

 READ MORE